Most of the Americans killed in the Kabul bombing were 9/11 babies who never knew a nation at peace

 “Why he did this was because he loves his country,” his father, Darin Hoover, told KUTV in Salt Lake City.
 “He loves people.”

-On Thursday, Taylor, who played football at Hillcrest High School in Midvale, Utah, “led his men into that, and they followed him, but I know, I know in my heart of hearts he was out front,” the father said.
+On Thursday, Taylor, who played football at Hillcrest High School in Midvale, Utah, “led his men into that, and they followed him, but I know, I know in my heart of hearts he was out front,” his father said.
 “And they would have followed him through the gates of hell if that’s what it took, and ultimately that’s pretty much what he did.”

 Ever since two Marines arrived at his doorstep outside Salt Lake City to deliver news of Taylor’s death, his father has heard from other Marines who’d served with his son in Afghanistan and elsewhere and wanted his family to know that they’d been honored to have him as their sergeant.